 The Environmental Cleanup Program (Project X) provides competitive funds for water quality improvement projects that address transportation-generated pollution.
-Project X is a two-tiered funding program with Tier 1 projects mitigating the more visible forms of pollution (i.e., trash and debris) that accumulate on county roadways.
-The Tier 2 component of the program provides funding for multi-jurisdictional projects focused on implementing large-scale best management practices construction projects.
+Project X is a two-tiered funding program with Tier I projects mitigating the more visible form of pollution (i.e., trash and debris), which accumulates on County roadways.
+The Tier II component of the program provides funding for multi-jurisdictional projects focused on implementing large-scale best management practices construction projects.

-Local Formula Funding Programs
+Formula Funding Programs

 Formula funds are distributed to local jurisdictions by OCTA on a regular basis, so long as local jurisdictions are eligible to receive M2 funds (and meet other program-specific criteria).
-A brief summary of the formula-based programs is provided below.